matejmojzes/18bi-2020/lectures/01_20200925_Introduction.md

 * Probably the most important is **SQL**
 * For research, data analysis and engineering: **Python**

 Note: We will learn a bit about them throughout the semester.
+Also, Microsoft SQL Server Enterprise scholar license should be available for our students, if interested.

 ### Why do you teach it?